 Australia's LNG industry doesn't have a track record of collaboration.
 But challenges and opportunities in global LNG supply and demand is necessitating new ways of working.
-David Low investigates the drivers and barriers of collaboration, and asks, can the big players drop the ego and learn to play nice for their mutual benefit?
+We investigate the drivers and barriers of collaboration, and ask: can the big players drop the ego and learn to play nice for their mutual benefit?

 Curtis Island, Queensland, is home to three mega LNG plants.
 These plants line up side by side along a 4 kilometre stretch of the beach.
 Each plant has its own pipeline, offloading, storage and auxiliary infrastructure.
 Nothing is shared.
 There isn't even an access road that directly connects all three sites together.

 It's not a unique situation in Australia.
 In the northwestern Carnarvon Basin there are four separate LNG plants that can produce around 50 million tonnes per annum.
 Like our previous example, these plants share proximity, but not infrastructure.

 And finally, off the northern tip of Australia, nearly US$60 billion was spent in a race to construct two greenfield LNG projects in the Browse Basin that are producing gas from what is widely assumed to be the same reservoir.

 Thus when the industry starts to talk about a new wave of collaboration, it's easy to be sceptical.
 But on the other hand, the potential synergies are obvious.
 So, can it really happen?

 Collaboration is notable by its absence in Australia's oil and gas industry.
 And it has resulted in billions of dollars in value destruction for all involved.

 Can Woodside and Chevron play nice?